 If you decide to use a logo that combines words and graphics.
 The decision to use lettering is important, as fonts, like color, can have an emotional impact and are often associated.
 Fonts, also called typefaces, have a deep link in culture.
 Courier fonts, for example, were designed to resemble memos written on old typewriters.
 And many people relate Helvetica to the government because it is used on tax forms.

-Understand the artistic and scientific impact of fonts before committing to one in your logo design.
+Understand fonts’ artistic and scientific impact before committing to one in your logo design.